Mullah98/debtmates-ecs-aws/README.md

-## DebtMates – Production Full-Stack App on AWS ECS (Fargate, Terraform, CI/CD)
+## DebtMates – Production AWS Deployment on ECS Fargate with Terraform & CI/CD

 Production-grade full-stack application containerised with **Docker** and deployed to **AWS ECS Fargate**.
 Infrastructure provisioned with **Terraform**, automated deployments via **GitHub Actions CI/CD pipeline**, and served securely over HTTPS with a custom domain.